mxdhavgautam/portfolio-src/README.md

+## 🚧 THIS CODE IS NO LONGER BEING USED OR MAINTAINED

 # My Developer Portfolio

 Welcome to the source code repository of the older/obsolete version of my personal portfolio website.
 This repository contains all the code and assets needed to run my static website, the new version is live at [mxdhavgautam.com](https://mxdhavgautam.com/).
 Feel free to explore the code, provide feedback, or even use it for your own purposes, all under the terms of the [MIT Open Source License](LICENSE).